Aso-Ali-Awrahman/SpringSecurityStarter/README.md

 		double price
 		boolean is_vip
 	}
 ```
 ____
-#### Docker Compose file
+### Docker Compose file
-- For creating the database using Docker, rather downloading MYSQL applications.
+- For creating the database using Docker, rather downloading Postgres applications.
 - It is included in the project...
 ```yaml
 version: '3.8'